cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - I2OSP(x, xLen): Converts a non-negative integer `x` into a byte array of specified length `xLen` as described in {{!RFC8017}}.
 Note that this function returns a byte array in big-endian byte order.
+- The notation `T U[N]` refers to an array called U containing N items of type
+  T. The type `opaque` means one single byte of uninterpreted data.
+Items of the array are zero-indexed and referred as `U[j]` such that 0 <= j < N.

 All algorithms and procedures described in this document are laid out in a Python-like pseudocode.
 Each function takes a set of inputs and parameters